Dartmouth College student groups: Amarna

-Amarna Undergraduate Society was founded as a newly formed undergraduate society in early 1994.
+The Amarna Undergraduate Society was founded as a newly formed undergraduate society in early 1994.
 Amarna's formation was inspired by a vocal mine yours debate on the Greek system and Panarchy's recognition as an undergraduate society.
 The college gave Amarna the house at 23 East Wheelock Street, where the society remains today.
 It was named after a Middle Egyptian society led by King Akhenaten and Queen Nefertiti.